 The Desert Sky Observer, the monthly club newsletter, features the latest news and information about club activities.
 It contains a diagram of the lunar phases for the upcoming month and articles covering the latest discoveries from the world of astronomy!

 Shirts and caps with the AVAC logo are now available from B's Stitchery and Design.
 For available styles, colors, prices and ordering information, please visit our clothing page.
+(Currently on hold)

 Resources Available to Members Telescopes: 10 inch, 8 inch, and 6 inch Dobsonians, and various Accessories.
 Short Classes: Starting Out in Amateur Astronomy, How To Use a Telescope.